 Then as now, a Catholic secondary education was prized by students and parents alike.
 Crowding at the school during that year was unprecedented.
 The school had been built as a senior elementary facility under the funding formula of the late 1970s.
 In September 1985 there were over 1300 students in a facility built to house 750.
-Over twenty portables circled the school like wagons in an old-fashioned western movie.
+Over twenty portables circled the school.
 The day was divided into six one-hour periods and, in order to stagger the lunch periods, eighteen of the thirty periods were officially "lunch," with one-third of the student body on an unassigned period.

 Growth was predicted to continue and so the school administration, in concert with the then Frontenac-Lennox & Addington County Roman Catholic Separate School Board, decided in early 1986 to launch a second Catholic secondary school.

 In March a meeting was held in the school Library with the Grade Nine students from the western territory of the Board.
 The newly-appointed Principal, Mo Daniel, announced that these students would be the pioneers of the new school, as they would be the Grade Ten class of the as-yet-unnamed second Catholic high school.
 The Grade Nine class would consist of the Grade Eights from the western feeder schools.